sahar-qais-k/Java-TicTacToe/README.md

 kotlin-TicTacToe
 ==============

-A TicTacToe game written in Java
+A TicTacToe game written in kotlin

 1A) Write a tic-tac-toe program where a human user can play against an AI bot,and where two AI bots can play against each other.
 Write input and output code so that it's intuitive for the user.